 In 2003, Fairview Health Services was designated one of six national Palliative Care Leadership Centers (PCLCs) by the Center to Advance Palliative Care (CAPC) and the Robert Wood Johnson Foundation.
 These premier programs host site visits, including training and technical assistance for hospitals and other institutions seeking to start or strengthen their own palliative care programs.
 Funding was received from the JEHT Foundation with a match from the Fairview Foundation to continue this work.

-The Palliative Consult Service at the University of Minnesota Medical Center provides a rich learning environment for a variety of learners in the medical professions.
-A medical fellowship program in Palliative Care began in July, 2008.
+The Palliative Care Program at the University of Minnesota Medical Center provides a rich learning environment for a variety of learners in the medical professions.
+A twelve month medical fellowship program in Palliative Medicine began in July, 2008.
+The clinicla social work fellowhip runs concurrently with the palliative medicine fellowhip.
 Clinical rotations with the inpatient consult service are offered to medical students, residents, and fellows in other medical specialties.
-Six week clinical rotations with the palliative care team are also offered to residents in the Clinical Pastoral Education (CPE) program.
-Clinical preceptor relationships are offered to students in advanced practice nursing programs.
+Specialized training in Palliative Care is also offered to chaplains and students in advanced practice nursing programs.
 Master of Social Work interns are offered field placement with the service as well.

 Palliative Care Clinical Social Work Fellowship Program Description